Conformal Prediction Bands for Two-Dimensional Functional Time Series: Simulation study

 where $\bm{\phi}(u,v)=[\phi_1(u,v), \dots, \phi_M(u,v)]^T \in \mathbb{R}^M, \, \forall (u,v) \in [0,1]\times[0,1]$, $\bm{Y}_t, \,\bm{\varepsilon}_t \subset \mathbb{R}^M, \, \forall t = 1, \dots, M$ and $\bm{\Psi} \in \mathbb{R}^{M \times M}$ and $\bm{W} \in \mathbb{R}^{K \times K}$, defined as $\bm{W} := \int_c^d \int_e^f \bm{\phi}(u,v) \bm{\phi}(u,v)^T du dv$.
 It follows that:

 The basis system $\phi_1, \dots, \phi_M$ is constructed as the tensor product basis of two cubic B-spline systems $\{g_i\}_{i = 1,\dots, M_1}$, $\{h_j\}_{j = 1,\dots, M_2}$, both defined on $[0,1]$.
-We set $M_1=M_2=5$, in such a way that $M=25$.
-Notice that, by including more functions, we will better approximate the space $\mathbb{H}$, though inevitably producing rougher curves.
-On the other hand, by reducing the size of the basis system, one renounce to have a good representation of $\mathbb{H}$, but this permits to obtain smoother functions.
-The choice proposed for $M$ is arbitrary, but provides a good compromise between the two outlined extremes.
-For an exhaustive discussion on the tensor product basis system, we refer to \ref{sec:FPCA_basis} The matrix $\bm{\Psi}$ is defined as $\bm{\Psi} :=0.9 \frac{\tilde{\bm{\Psi}}}{||\tilde{\bm{\Psi}}||_F}$, with $\tilde{\bm{\Psi}}$ having diagonal values equal to $0.8$ and out-diagonal elements equal to 0.3\footnote { One can easily prove that, if relation \eqref{eqn:kernel_basis} holds, then $||\Psi||=||\bm{\Psi}||_F$, where $||.||$ is the usual operatorial norm and $||.||_F$ denotes the Frobenius norm. } Innovation errors $\bm{\varepsilon}_t$ are independently sampled from a multivariate Student's $t$-distribution, with 4 degrees of freedom and scale matrix having diagonal elements equal to 0.5 and out-diagonal entries equal to 0.3.

-We report in \autoref{fig:evolution} an example of the first three realizations of a simulated Functional Autoregressive Process of order one, represented on a grid of $10^4$ points\footnote{A GIF of the FAR(1) process evolution can be found at \href{https://github.com/Niccolo-Ajroldi/ARMA-Surfaces/blob/main/Pics/FAR.gif}{GitHub repository} ``Functional-Autoregressive-Process-2D".}.
+We set $M_1=M_2=5$, so that $M=25$.
+For a discussion on the tensor product basis system, we refer to \ref{sec:FPCA_basis} The matrix $\bm{\Psi}$ is defined as $\bm{\Psi} :=0.7 \frac{\tilde{\bm{\Psi}}}{||\tilde{\bm{\Psi}}||_F}$, with $\tilde{\bm{\Psi}}$ having diagonal values equal to $0.8$ and out-diagonal elements equal to 0.3 Innovation errors $\bm{\varepsilon}_t$ are independently sampled from a multivariate normal distribution, with mean zero and covariance matrix $\bm{\Sigma}$ having diagonal elements equal to 0.5 and out-diagonal entries equal to 0.3. \autoref{fig:evolution} depicts an example of a simulated Functional Autoregressive Process of order one.
+A GIF of the time-evolving FAR(1) process can be found on \href{https://github.com/Niccolo-Ajroldi/ARMA-Surfaces/blob/main/Pics/FAR.gif}{GitHub}.